ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 [Kafka Streams](https://docs.confluent.io/current/streams/index.html).
-For this, we have: `store-api` that inserts/updates records in [MySQL](https://www.mysql.com); `Kafka source connectors` that monitor inserted/updated records in MySQL and push messages related to those changes to Kafka; `Kafka sink connectors` that read messages from Kafka and insert documents in [Elasticsearch](https://www.elastic.co); finally, `store-streams` that listens for messages in Kafka, treats them using Kafka Streams and push new messages back to Kafka.
+For this, we have: `store-api` that inserts/updates records in [MySQL](https://www.mysql.com); `Kafka source connectors` that monitor inserted/updated records in MySQL and push messages related to those changes to Kafka; `Kafka sink connectors` that read messages from Kafka and insert/update documents in [Elasticsearch](https://www.elastic.co); finally, `store-streams` that listens for messages in Kafka, treats them using Kafka Streams and push new messages back to Kafka.

 ## Microservices